The Academic Experience

 Helen Varney Professor of Midwifery

 In 2009, Holly Powell Kennedy, CNM, PhD, FACNM, FAAN, was named the inaugural Helen Varney Professor of Midwifery.
-The endowed Varney Chair honors Helen Varney Burst ‘63, CNM, MSN, DHL (Hon.), FACNM, Professor Emeritus at YSN, whose contributions in nurse-midwifery education, practice and scholarship have spanned more than 35 years.
+The endowed Varney Chair honors Helen Varney Burst ‘63, CNM, MSN, DHL (Hon.), FACNM, Professor Emeritus at YSN, and her pioneering contributions in nurse-midwifery education, practice and scholarship.